ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

     8.5.2 of [](#RFC7285), and the `value` field of the error message SHOULD indicate this entity identifier.

-- A property name in `properties` in the request is invalid if this property name is not defined in the `properties` capability of this resource in the IRD.
+* A property name in `properties` in the request is invalid if this property name is not defined in the `properties` capability of this resource in the IRD.

-    It is not an error that a filtered property map resource does not define a requested property's value for a particular entity.
+    When a filtered property map resource does not define a value for a property requested on a particular entity, it is not an error.
 In this case, the ALTO server MUST omit that property from the response for that endpoint.

     If a property name in `properties` in the request is invalid, the ALTO server MUST return an `E_INVALID_FIELD_VALUE` error defined in Section